13th Guards Poltavaskaya

 Thanks go to Comrade Chris Tapster for preparing the transliteration.

 The Platoon in the field.
-(Nov.1942 onwards)
+(Nov.1942 onward)

-In the field the Platoon (Vsvod) consisted of a four man HQs (Platoon Commander a Jnr Lieutenant, Sgt and two messengers/runners) and three nine men rifle Sections (Otdyeleniye), or four Sections during war time.
+In the field the Platoon (Vsvod) consisted of a four man HQ's (Platoon Commander a Jnr Lieutenant, Sgt and two messengers/runners) and three nine men rifle Sections (Otdyeleniye), or four Sections during war time.

 However, due to casualties and shortages the Platoon more often than not operated with three and sometimes two Sections.